michael-brittlebank/wp-reading-list/Readme.txt

 = How can I change the default WP Reading List image I see when I do not upload a "Cover Image"? =

 This will hopefully be implemented as an admin option for the plugin in the future.
-For now, you will have to go to your website's file manager and go to "wp-content/plugins/wp-reading-list/wprl-theme/" and replace the "sample.png" image with your image of the same name.
+For now, you will have to go to your website's file manager and go to "wp-content/plugins/wp-reading-list/wprl-theme/" and replace the "default.png" image with your image of the same name.
 It is recommended that you choose a default image with a 3:4 aspect ratio (width:height) to match the other cover images.

-= The "Books", "Authors" and "Reading List" terminology is confusing.
+= The "Works", "Authors" and "Reading List" terminology is confusing.
 Is there a easier way to think of these things? =

 Yes.
-Think of "books" as specialized "posts" and similarly for "authors" as a different kind of "tags".
+Think of "works" as specialized "posts" and similarly for "authors" as a different kind of "tags".
 The "Reading List" and "Reading List Items" is trying to be include reading materials other than books such as magazines, articles, etc.

 == Screenshots ==